filegator/ProcessArchiver/README.md

 # ProcessArchiver
-Alternate ZIP processing adapter for FileGator.
+Alternative ZIP processing adapter for FileGator.
+Experimental, do not use on production.

 ## Installation

-Install Symfony component Proccess with composer:
+1. Go to filegator folder and install Proccess lib with composer:
 ```
 composer require symfony/process
 ```

-Put the `ProcessArchiver.php` file into filegator's folder `filegator/backend/Services/Archiver/Adapters/`
+2. Put the `ProcessArchiver.php` file into filegator's folder `filegator/backend/Services/Archiver/Adapters/`

-Replace your current `ArchiverInterface` section in your `configuration.php` file with this:
+3. Replace your current `ArchiverInterface` section in your `configuration.php` file with this:

 ```
         'Filegator\Services\Archiver\ArchiverInterface' => [